vietkhuyenvk265/finalexam-khuyenle/README.md

 - `src/helpers`: Contains utility functions and custom helpers that used across multiple tests
 - `src/pages`: POM pattern — each file represents a single page of the AUT
 - `src/tests`: Contains all Playwright test specifications
+- `src/tests`: Contains complex verification flow of each page.
+Such as: cart-verify

 ### `test-results`